i-love-coffee-i-love-tea/mocp-bookmark-manager.sh/README.md

 This is a reason for me to prefer software with a simpler design.
 Avoiding desktop GUI complexity can help to reduce possibilities for design descisions to go wrong and to better focus on the core issues.
 As mocp demonstrates it doesn't have to be less powerful.
 As a friend of the terminal, I don't like bloated software, which sacrifices stability and efficiency for eye candy in an extreme way.
 I have used others before, tried about anything.

 Its client/server model fits my thinking.
 It's nice to have the slim terminal compatible ncurses interface, but I seldomly use it.
 It is very convenient to control the player with shell aliases which dispatch commands to the player, running in the background.
 I mostly use it like that.
 It doesn't matter in which terminal window you are, you can control your player on the console without starting a special interface which blocks the console.
 It enables uninteruptive control, when you're working in the terminal anyway and your hands are on the keyboard.
 Over the years I have formed a strong opinion against GUI applications and prefer the console where possible, because the applications don't get in my way as much.

-## Description

-This little shell script manages bookmarks of positions in audio files in a CSV file.

-It can be used in combination with mocp to bookmark positions in playing files, jump to bookmarks and manage bookmarks from the command line.
-Bookmarks can have a rating and a comment.

 ## Installation